Salty-Coder/MessageLoggerV2-fixed/README.md

 https://discord.gg/NYvWdN5

-All of his plugins are available for easy downloading on my website.
+All of his plugins are available for easy downloading on his website.

 ## What's fixed:
 - Edits